fly-apps/not-midjourney-bot/README.md

    Replace `your_discord_bot_token` with the actual token of your Discord bot.

-6. Set the `URL` secret.
+6. Set the `FOOOCUS_API_URL` secret.
 This will be the URL where your bot can communicate with the deployed Fooocus API server:

    ```
-   fly secrets set URL="http://$(fly config show -c ./server/fly.toml | jq -r '.app').flycast" --stage
+      fly secrets set FOOOCUS_API_URL="http://$(fly config show -c ./server/fly.toml | jq -r '.app').flycast" -c ./bot/fly.toml --stage
    ```

 7. Deploy your bot to Fly.io using the Fly CLI: